Symplectic Excision and Distance Rigidity: Introduction

-We also briefly address the opposite direction: \begin{ques} Given \(J\), does there exist a symplectic form \(\omega\) on \(M\) such that \(J\) is \(\omega\)-compatible and geometrically bounded? \end{ques} We prove the following non-existence results. \begin{tm} Let \(M\) be the total space of a nontrivial effective holomorphic line bundle over a compact Riemann surface, with its integrable complex structure \(J\).
-Then \(M\) admits no symplectic form \(\omega\) such that \(J\) is \(\omega\)-compatible and geometrically bounded. \end{tm} \begin{tm} Let \(X\) be a projective variety with an effective divisor \(D\) admitting a curve \(C\) such that \(C\cdot D>0\).
-Then the total space of \(\mathcal O(D)\) admits no symplectic form \(\omega\) such that the integrable complex structure \(J\) is \(\omega\)-compatible and geometrically bounded. \end{tm}
+\begin{ques} Given $J$, does there exist a~symplectic form $\omega$ on $M$ such that $J$ is $\omega$-compatible and geometrically bounded? \end{ques} We prove the following non-existence results. \begin{tm} Let $M$ be the total space of a~nontrivial effective holomorphic line bundle over a~compact Riemann surface, with its integrable complex structure $J$.
+Then $M$ admits no symplectic form $\omega$ such that $J$ is $\omega$-compatible and geometrically bounded. \end{tm} \begin{tm} Let $X$ be a~projective variety with an effective divisor $D$ admitting a~curve $C$ such that $C\cdot D>0$.
+Then the total space of $\mathcal O(D)$ admits no symplectic form $\omega$ such that the integrable complex structure $J$ is $\omega$-compatible and geometrically bounded. \end{tm}